Bruce: It's not that easy, Alfred. He's after Batman as well.

 - In 52, Renee Montoya realizes that Batwoman is her ex-girlfriend Kate Kane because she uses the exact same punching technique (in addition to the other clues.)

 - In The Punisher 2099, Jake is fighting a supervillain villain named Hot Wire, who can digitize himself to interact with electronic systems.
 Jake performs a Punch Catch on him, which he counters by turning his arm and ramming his elbow into Jake's face.
-Jake is shocked because it's a move he made up himself and there's only one other person he taught it too—his son, Dean Gallows.
+Jake is shocked because it's a move he made up himself and there's only one other person he taught it to—his son, Dean Gallows.

-- In Sherlock Holmes A Game of Shadows, Holmes and Watson deduce the identity of Moriarty's Dragon, Sebastian Moran, thanks in part to Moran's Improbable Aiming Skills.
-Moran assassinates someone with a rifle shot at a 650 yard range in a 7-8mph wind; Watson claims there are only half a dozen marksmen in Europe with enough skill to shoot accurately under such conditions, and when Holmes finds a discarded cigarette at the scene of the crime, he recognises the blend as the same brand of Afghan tobacco that Watson smokes and concludes the killer must be the only man out of that half-dozen to have served the British Army in Afghanistan.
+- In Sherlock Holmes: A Game of Shadows, Holmes and Watson deduce the identity of Moriarty's Dragon, Sebastian Moran, thanks in part to Moran's Improbable Aiming Skills.
+Moran assassinates someone with a rifle shot at a 650 yard range in a 7-8mph wind; Watson claims there are only half a dozen marksmen in Europe with enough skill to shoot accurately under such conditions, and when Holmes finds a discarded cigarette at the scene of the crime, he recognizes the blend as the same brand of Afghan tobacco that Watson smokes and concludes the killer must be the only man out of that half-dozen to have served the British Army in Afghanistan.

 - This is a plot point in the movie Undefeatable.
 The main villain (a Serial Killer who gouges out the eyes of women who resemble his estranged wife) practices a hybrid fighting style.
 The main character attacks a rival gang because she recognises one of the styles he used on one of the victims as the one they use.